MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-customize-a-sharepoint-solution-package-by-using-msbuild-targets.md

 ms.workload:
   - "office"
 ---
-# How to: Customize a SharePoint Solution Package by Using MSBuild Targets
+# How to: Customize a SharePoint Solution package by using MSBuild targets
-  By using MSBuild targets at a command prompt, you can customize how Visual Studio creates SharePoint package files (.wsp).
+  By using MSBuild targets at a command prompt, you can customize how Visual Studio creates SharePoint package files (*.wsp*).
 For example, you can customize the MSBuild properties to change the packaging intermediate directory and the MSBuild item groups that specify the enumerated files.

-## Customizing and Running MSBuild Targets
+## Customize and run MSBuild targets
  If you customize the BeforeLayout and AfterLayout targets, you can perform tasks before package layout, such as adding, removing, or modifying files that will be packaged.

 #### To customize the BeforeLayout target